 - IgM is raised.

-- Lipid levels and cholesterol levels are raised in 85% but risk of coronary heart disease (CHD) is not raised as high-density lipoprotein (HDL) cholesterol is elevated.
+- Lipid levels and cholesterol levels may be raised but risk of coronary heart disease (CHD) is not raised as high-density lipoprotein (HDL) cholesterol is elevated.

 - Autoantibodies are characteristic: